 Currently we are building an 8-element prototype array (HIRAX-8) at the Hartebeesthoek Radio Astronomi- cal Observatory (HartRAO) to begin developing the analog system and analysis pipelines.
 After initial decisions on instrumentation informed by the prototype, we will build a 64-dish (HIRAX-64) instrument in the Karoo Desert from which we will build out to the final 1024-dish HIRAX array (HIRAX-1024).

-In this paper we describe the instrument itself (Section 2) including its reflector design, analog chain, and digitization; and some of the known challenges to this technique (Section 3).
+In this paper we describe the instrument itself (Section 2) including its reflector design, analog chain, and digitization, and some of the known challenges to this technique (Section 3).

 2. THE HIRAX INSTRUMENT